etoile/CoreObject/technotes/index.md

 Here’s a pair of item graphs and the resulting diff:

 ![][8]

+For more details and background, see the paper [Difference and Union of Models][].

 We also support plugging in alternative diff/merge algorithms for particular item types when the default one isn’t suitable.
 CoreObject